MaterializeInc/materialize/doc/user/content/sql/alter-role.md

 Unlike PostgreSQL, materialize derives the `LOGIN` and `SUPERUSER` attributes for a role during authentication, every time that role tries to connect to Materialize.
-Therefore, you cannot specify either attribute when creating a new role.
-Additionally, we do not support `CREATE USER` because it implies a `LOGIN` attribute for the role.
+Therefore, you cannot specify either attribute when altering an existing role.

 Unlike PostgreSQL, materialize does not currently support `NOINHERIT`.

 You may not specify redundant or conflicting sets of options.
-For example, Materialize will reject the statement `CREATE ROLE ...
+For example, Materialize will reject the statement `ALTER ROLE ...
 CREATEDB NOCREATEDB` because the `CREATEDB` and `NOCREATEDB` options conflict.

+When RBAC is enabled a role must have the `CREATEROLE` attribute to alter another role.
+Additionally, no role can grant another role an attribute that the altering role doesn't have itself.

 ## Examples